Summer: Rutgers- Creative Writing

 The program will be loosely based on Virginia Woolf’s daily schedule.
 Each morning will be dedicated to writing.
 After lunch students will walk (weather permitting) or visit local sites, before returning to base for quiet reading or group discussion of works in progress.

 During the program students will also visit local areas of interest.
 These excursions will include Monk’s House, home of Virginia Woolf; Charleston Farmhouse, home of Vanessa Bell, Virginia’s sister, and a center of the Bloomsbury group.
-We will also attend a public reading with a celebrated author (to be determined) as part of the Charleston Literary Festival, a trip to the Globe Theatre in London to attend a workshop, tour and play, Ditchling Arts and Crafts Museum and Bateman's, home of Rudyard Kipling.
-The syllabus below will contain a provisional itinerary and dates for the program.
+We will also attend a public reading with a celebrated author as part of the Charleston Literary Festival, a trip to the Globe Theatre in London to visit the outdoor market and attend a play, walk the Long Man, explore the seaside and attend a sea shanty singing, take tea and lunch near the Ashdown Forest, and much more.
+We will hold a reading at the end of the trip, live-streamed via Facebook for family and friends.

 For an example of the work that students produce on the Creative Writing program please take a look at Juhi Farooqui's Walking Essay and her Final Essay.